XRP Price Prediction: CLARITY Act Nears April as Pepeto Presale Offers Bigger Upside

 What is the xrp price prediction for 2026?

-The xrp price prediction ranges up to $10 with commodity status, $1.4 billion in ETF inflows, and the CLARITY Act approaching an April vote.
+The xrp price prediction targets strong gains with institutional backing, ETF inflows, and regulatory clarity supporting the outlook for this cycle.

 How does the xrp price prediction affect Pepeto?